Frequently Asked Questions

 Can I select a time preference for a.m. or p.m.
 Nursery or Kindergarten?

 There is no option to select a.m. or p.m.
-Nursery and/or Kindergarten on the registration form because not all WSD schools have sufficient enrollment to offer a morning and an afternoon class.
+Nursery and/or Kindergarten on the registration form because not all WSD schools have sufficient enrollment to offer both a.m. and p.m. classes.
 The school's office will follow up with families to ask for your preference.
 Follow-ups will be conducted in the order in which registrations were received.

 Why should my child attend their designated catchment school?